M66B/FairEmail/docs/FAQ-en-rGB.md

 * Removes old local contacts
 * Removes old log entries

-Note that the cleanup job will only run when the synchronize service is active.
+Note that the cleanup job will only run when the synchronise service is active.

 <br />